Generating artificial digital image correlation data using physics-guided adversarial networks: Methodology

 \subsection{Training data}

-As training dataset, we use planar displacement fields $u=(u_x,u_y)$ obtained during FCG experiments of the aluminium alloy AA2024-T3 using a commercial GOM Aramis 12M 3D-DIC system.
+To create a dataset for the training of our GANs, we use planar displacement fields $u=(u_x,u_y)$ obtained during FCG experiments of the aluminium alloy AA2024-T3 using a commercial GOM Aramis 12M 3D-DIC system.
 Details on the general experimental setup can be found in \cite{Strohmann2021}.
-For the dataset, we use \textit{one} FCG experiment performed on a middle tension (MT) specimen (width $w=160$\,mm, thickness $t = 2$\,mm) at a maximal stress of $\sigma_{\text{max}}= 47$\,MPa and $R=0.3$ with 20 load cycles per second.
-Every 0.5\,mm of crack growth (measured by direct current potential drop), 3 images (at minimal load $F_{\text{min}} = R\cdot\sigma_{F_{max}}$, mean load $F_{\text{min}}+(F_{\text{max}}-F_{\text{min}})/2$ and maximum load $F_{\text{max}}$) were acquired.
-From the resulting DIC dataset, we take the planar displacements $u_x$ and $u_y$ of the specimen and linearly interpolate the displacements from an area of $70 \times 70 \,\text{mm}^2$ of the right-hand side of the specimen on an equidistant $256 \times 256$ pixel grid.
-This procedure results in 838 training data samples of shape $2 \times 256 \times 256$, where the first dimension stands for the $x$- and $y$- displacements.
+For the dataset, we use \textit{one} FCG experiment performed on a middle tension (MT) specimen (width $w=160$\,mm, thickness $t = 2$\,mm).
+While the specimen is clamped at the bottom, a load is applied from the top with a maximal force of $F_{\text{max}}= 15$\,kN (corresponding to $\sigma_{\text{max}}= 47$\,MPa) and ratio $R=0.3$ with 20 load cycles per second.
+Every 0.5\,mm of crack growth (measured by direct current potential drop), 3 images (at minimal load $F_{\text{min}} = R\cdot F_{\rm max}$, mean load $F_{\text{min}}+(F_{\text{max}}-F_{\text{min}})/2$ and maximum load $F_{\text{max}}$) were acquired.
+From the resulting DIC dataset, we take the planar displacements $u_x$ and $u_y$ of the specimen and linearly interpolate them from an area of $70 \times 70 \,\text{mm}^2$ of the right-hand side of the specimen on an equidistant $256 \times 256$ pixel grid.
+This procedure results in 838 data samples of shape $2 \times 256 \times 256$, where the first dimension stands for the $x$- and $y$- displacements.
 Each of the two channels is normalized to $[-1, 1]$ by the min-max-scaling and shift

 such that the minimum and maximum are mapped to $-1$ and $1$, respectively.